Welcome to the podcast of the Ludseaters for Friday, the 26th of September, 2025.

 Germany has ID cards, strict ID and checks.

-It's made no difference at all in Germany, and nor will it here.
+It's made no difference at all in Germany and nor will it here.

-All that digital ID will be a means of controlling the population, of telling us what we can and can't do, of finding the innocent.
+All that digital ID will be is a means of controlling the population, of telling us what we can and can't do, of finding the innocent.

-Did that stop the COVID pandemic spread spreading?
+Did that stop the COVID pandemic spreading?

 Did it hell?